 Cumulative Layout Shift

 We’ve all experienced trying to click a button or link, only to have it move as the rest of a site loads in.
 CLS aims to measure how much the page shifts around as it’s rendered.
 ‘Wobbly’ sites get higher scores, reflecting their negative impact on the user experience.
 Google considers a site good if it scores below 0.1, while anything above 0.25 is deemed poor.

 In general, Core Web Vitals provide a solid set of metrics by which to judge a website’s usability.
 They get to the heart of where the actual usability problems are.
 And Google’s research shows users are 24% less likely to abandon a loading page if it meets the Core Web Vitals thresholds for a ‘good’ rating.

 Core Web Vitals also go some way to undoing potential issues caused by earlier, more arbitrary metrics.
 For example, as one participant in a recent briefing call pointed out, layout shift is sometimes the result of site builders optimising page load times above other usability considerations.
 Measuring CLS should help prevent that.

 Core Web Vitals become a ranking factor

-The significant change is that, from May 2021, Core Web Vitals will become a Google search ranking factor.
+The significant change is that, from mid-June 2021, Core Web Vitals will become a Google search ranking factor.
 In other words, websites with good scores may see an improvement in their search results, while those with poor scores will likely be penalised.